kocdeniz/msdt-poc/README.md

 Another option would be to remove the file type association for ms-msdt (can be done in Windows Registry HKCR:\ms-msdt.
 When the malicious document is opened, Office will not be able to invoke ms-msdt thus preventing the malware from running.
 Be sure to make a backup of the registry settings before using this mitigation. for more information https://twitter.com/DidierStevens/status/1531033449561264128

+# Conclusion

+There is currently no available legit patch that would come from Microsoft.
+Until that time,what we learn is that, the indusrty will have a hard time to inspect incoming impact of threats.
+This vulnerability is brand new, simple and a current zero day that has no fix.